While the food we eat undoubtedly plays a major role in protecting migraineurs from The Beast, there’s so many other things we can do beyond food.

 Dr. T: All the time.
 Right.

 Julia: Previously for me, kind of like everything took a back seat to work.
 So I, if I needed to work I would not exercise.
 I might, you know, forget to eat lunch, that kind of thing.
 And now I’m hungry at lunch time so I’m going to go take some time out and eat and I have had to sort of scale back my work schedule and I’m still working that out.
 And I think in my firm, our team is kind of like wondering why am I not there all the time and the way that I have been historically.
 Um, but definitely kind of saying, okay, I have these limits and this is what I’m going to do.
 I am going to exercise because I know if I don’t it kind of gets me closer to that threshold.
 And it’s much easier to go over it.
 Meditation for me also has been a big thing to not even, you know, some kind of like woo woo, half an hour thing, but even like five minutes or 10 minutes in my car before I come into the office.
 Super easy.
 And then really a big thing, which I kind of can’t believe is really the Himalayan salt water and deep breathing.
-If I just start to get a headache and it sounds totally crazy, but we’ll get rid of it really quickly most of the time.
+If I just start to get a headache and it sounds totally crazy, but it will get rid of it really quickly most of the time.

 Dr. T: Yeah.
 So I think you wrote to me that if somebody tells you that you could get rid of a headache with salt water, physical activity and deep breathing, you would’ve asked what they were smoking.
 Right.
 And I mean everybody can relate to that.
 You mentioned some of the abortive medications you’ve been on over the years.
 Had you tried any type of preventative treatments as well?

 Julia: Oh yeah.
 Back in the 90s, I had been prescribed Prozac off label as a preventative and then I had tried Topamax, which I stopped doing because it caused me to be kind of stupid.
-Um, dopamax or, um, and then amatryptolene my headache doctor now has me, I get SPG blocks every few months, uh, light a cane up the right and then she, she did try two rounds of Botox, but the second time I had some bad side effects.
+Um, dopamax or, um, and then amitriptyline my headache doctor now has me, I get SPG blocks every few months, uh, light a cane up the right and then she, she did try two rounds of Botox, but the second time I had some bad side effects.
 So I’m not doing that again.
 So I have tried all sorts of things with very little results that I could see over the years.
 I mean, that’s the thing, like your program has completely a hundred percent natural.
 You’re in control of what pieces of it you want to do.
 And for me, I’ve had a 70 to 90% reduction in my migraines just naturally, you know, and if, if they’re a medical device or a pharmaceutical that could do that, it would be like all over the New York Times.

 Dr. T: Yes.
 It’s, it’s unfortunate that that’s the world we live in, but you know, yeah.
 You can’t patent it in a molecule that a long great press.
 But uh, but man, if you could, it would be a blockbuster.
 I was just going to say, but you are doing your part in helping spread the word by Oh, yesterday and yeah, that’s what I wanted to know about your experience.
 What I want to ask you too is I think you mentioned that you’d shared your success and you shared the book with your doctor.
 How is that received?

 Julia: Well, you know, it’s interesting.
 I was, because she’s a, she’s a very prominent at UC San Francisco.
 There’s a headache clinic.
 It took me like a year on the wait list to get in to see her.
 She does a ton of research.
 He’s really fantastic.
 And so I, I started and my approach of things is like if I stumbled on something that works, I’m just going to give it to everybody I know.
 So I bought copies of your book, I think when I first first got in the plan and it was working for me.
 So I’ve given all of them away now.
 But I gave her two copies and I said, you know, I just want you to check this out.
-I went through his whole these slayer academy, it feels to me like really good solid science and this is working for me in a really great way.
+I went through his whole this Beast Slayer academy, it feels to me like really good solid science and this is working for me in a really great way.

 Julia: It might help some of your patients.
 And it was very cool because it was right before she was doing a presentation at like a patient education awareness day at UC San Francisco where she was talking about lifestyle changes to prevent migraine.
 And so she’s got, she’s got all this, you know, medical literature citing on this medical literature.
 And then one of the things you cited is Dr Dash took, that’s migraine miracle night, which was very cool.
 And she said that she gave it to the dietician at the hospital.
 You know, just to kind of throw that in there in the mix for people so that they’re aware.
 And I also, I just saw my regular doctor last week and I told her, you know, I’ll send you the book.
 And she said, no, I’ll get it on kindle this.

 Dr. T: That’s great.
 We’re seeing more people coming into our community who came because like a doctor or something like that, you know, recommended the book and that’s fantastic.
 And it’s because people like you are doing this or they’re getting success with it, they’re sharing with it.
 And uh, and that’s really moving the needle.
-I always say that’s much more powerful than me getting up at a medical conference and like giving them a boring, when they see a patient who’s, you know, had for Sue’s struggled for years and then has success, you know, that that makes more of an impact than anything else.
+I always say that’s much more powerful than me getting up at a medical conference and like giving them a boring lecture, when they see a patient who’s, you know, struggled for years and then has success, you know, that that makes more of an impact than anything else.
 So thank you so much for, for doing that.
 That’s really, really great.
 Uh, before we wrap up, is there anything that you would tell folks who are kind of where you were at before you discovered the book and where you were at when you were kind of in the worst of it?

 Dr. T: Thank you for that.
 It also sounds like you mentioned it took you a month to go through the academy and I, I like hearing that if the intent is for it to, for it to take time for people to kind of digest the material and put it into action.
 And it sounds like you’ve taken all of it to heart and kind of put the pieces in and then figured out how to make it work for you, which is exactly what I want to happen.
 And so I appreciate folks taking that amount of time and putting that kind of energy into it and that it means a lot.
 So thank you for that.